schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### Allow Intranet Pings

 We allow ICMP pings for the entire local network.
-Pings are maliciously abusable, so you may put stricter rules into place if required.
+Pings are maliciously abusable, so you may want to put stricter rules into place if required.

 ![Screenshot of intranet firewall rules](firewall-rules-intranet.png)